 If you want to take a hike in town without doing much or any driving, check out these locations: Arboretum, Monongahela and Deckers Rail Trails, Krepps Park, White Park.
 Just outside of town there are a few more great local hiking destinations: West Run/Bakers Ridge, WV Botanic Garden, Cheat Lake Trail, Snake Hill WMA & Coopers Rock.

-Two locations in town offer mountain biking that you can get to without driving.
+Three locations in town offer mountain biking that you can get to without driving.
 White Park has been a pet project of local riders and trails have been built and improved over the last few years.
 West Run/Bakers Ridge is just north of Morgantown and has some nice downhill sections with jumps.
 Westover City Park has newly built trails and is a good location for beginners.
 Coopers Rock area has been a riding destination for years.
 Quebec Run Valley Falls and Big Bear are located within forty minutes of town and offer larger trail systems.

 Without a lot of fanfare, whitewater rivers and creeks offer the largest number and quality of adventure recreation spots near Morgantown.
 There is a wide variety of runs that kayakers and rafters can play on close enough to town that an evening paddle is quite common.
 Whiteday Creek, Little Sandy Creek (Upper), Little Sandy Creek (Lower), Cheat River Canyon, Big Sandy Creek (Upper), Big Sandy Creek (Lower), Three Forks Creek, Valley Falls, Cheat River Narrows.